How two journalists managed to share the horror stories of Mariupol with the world

-Maloletka’s photo last week of medics carrying a pregnant woman covered in blood ran on the front page of every major American newspapers the following day.
+Maloletka’s photo last week of medics carrying a pregnant woman covered in blood ran on the front page of every major American newspaper the following day.
 Chernov also filmed the scene.
 On Wednesday, they published an account of Mariupol’s devastation, including jarring details of the deaths of individual children by shrapnel and how, cut off from water, people have been reduced to boiling snow — stories that contradict Kremlin claims that its forces are not attacking civilians.

 The picture they’ve painted of Mariupol — where residents lack heat, electricity and the ability to easily communicate with the outside world — is so bleak that readers might wonder: How are the journalists even able to do their work?